emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

   - AUTO_JS_LIBRARIES is disabled.
   - AUTO_NATIVE_LIBRARIES is disabled.
   - DEFAULT_TO_CXX is disabled.
-  - USE_GLFW is set to 0 rather than 2 by default.
   - ALLOW_UNIMPLEMENTED_SYSCALLS is disabled.
   - INCOMING_MODULE_JS_API is set to empty by default.